Lickability/swift-best-practices/ViewStore.md

 ## Performing `Action`s

 To perform an action, we typically create a `PassthroughSubject`, which is then used in the `Combine` pipeline to update the `viewState`.
-We call the `send(_:)` function to perform the action, and then typically send a new value to the `PassthroughSubject`.
+We call the `send(_ action:)` API to perform the action, and then typically send a new value to the `PassthroughSubject`.

 ```swift
 enum Action {